Use Terraformer to import existing infrastructure resources into Terraform

 $ terraformer import aws --resources=alb,ec2_instance,eip,ebs,igw,nat,rds,route_table,sg,subnet,vpc,vpc_peering --regions=ap-northeast-1 --profile=beyond-poc-admin

-It looks like the import was successful.
+It seems the import was successful.

-A directory called generated has been created, which wasn't there before.
+A directory called "generated" has been created, which wasn't there before.

 Directory Structure